The Airedoodle is a mix of the Standard Poodle and the Airedale Terrier.

 How Much Exercise Does an Airedoodle Need?

-The Airedoodle is a large dog who loves attention, thrives on lots of exercise, and absolutely adores rigorous playtimes.
+The Airedoodle is a large dog who loves attention, thrives on lots of exercises, and absolutely adores rigorous playtimes.

 He will also benefit from visiting off-leash dog parks and having a good romp in the yard.